eclipsesource/jsonforms-react-seed/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 # JSON Forms React seed App
 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.
+It showcases both the redux variant and the React standalone component (without redux).

 It is based on create-react-app and only contains minor modifications.